-The performance targets and outcomes for 2023/24 are due to be reported and considered by the Board on 20 June 2024.
+The performance targets and outcomes for 2024/25 were considered by the Board on 24 June 2025.

 Risks and Uncertainties

 The maintenance of a risk register ensures the Board's functions operate effectively under all assessable and identifiable risks.
 The risk register assesses the likelihood and impact of identifiable risks and provides actions to mitigate or minimise them.
 A traffic light system is used to show the overall risk rating - green being low risk, amber medium and red high.